amient/affinity/README.md

    the compaction, replication, retention and other aspects derived from the overarching Keyspace properties and individual State properties.

-In the most consistent setup, master takes all reads and writes and records each write in the storage change log while reads come directly from the in-memory data set.
+Master takes all reads and writes and records each write in the storage change log while reads come directly from the in-memory data set.
 After storage has accepted the write, master updates its own in-memory state - this way the level of data loss acceptance can be controlled by simply configuring the appropriate ack level